danbev/learning-ai/notes/llm-chain.md

 79	            let prompt_text = input.prompt.to_text();
 80	            let tokenized_input = tokenize(&context, prompt_text.as_str(), true);
 ```
-Notice that this time bos is true so we will add a bos token to the vector.
+Notice that this time bos (beggining of sentence) is true so we will add a bos
+token to the vector.

 ```console
 (gdb) p tokenized_input